u-boot/u-boot/tools/buildman/buildman.rst

 Eventually the thread reaches the last commit and stops.
 If a commit causes an error or warning, buildman will try it again after reconfiguring (but see -Q).
 Thus some commits may be built twice, with the first result silently discarded.
-Lots of errors and warnings will causes lots of reconfigures and your build will be very slow.
+Lots of errors and warnings will cause lots of reconfigures and your build will be very slow.
 This is because a file that produces just a warning would not normally be rebuilt in an incremental build.
 Once a thread finishes building all the commits for a board, it starts on the commits for another